ynx0/library/code_architecture.md

 Then show higher level object diagram.
 -->

-It is a library that has a single book, whose metadata is stored under the %meta revision container.
+The above graph represents a library that has a single book, whose metadata is stored under the %meta revision container.
 The metadata associated with this specific book entry is currently with title: "Dune" and isbn "0441172717".
 The reason we have a revision container for the book metadata is so that in case